 CAPD is often accompanied by and exacerbates other conditions such as Asperger’s syndrome, attention deficit hyperactivity disorder (ADHD), autism, development/learning delay, dyslexia and dyspraxia.

-If you need any more information on CAPD or available assessments and treatments, please contact our friendly local staff directly on (07) 4952 4649 or email us at email@example.com.
+If you would like any more information on CAPD or available assessments and treatments, please contact our friendly local staff directly on (07) 4952 4649 or email us at firstname.lastname@example.org.